dwmw2/PD-Stepper-Blinds/README.md

 ### 2. Outer Assembly

+- Prepare the 3D-printed Outer piece by pushing two half-width M3 nuts into diagonally opposed holes, then pushing the power PCB into its slot on the other side.
-First, attach the PD-Stepper board to the aluminium spacer using the sticky heat transfer pad, and fit the cover piece on top.
-Then fit the power PCB into the outer piece, and sandwich them together so that the spring terminals make contact.
-Screw that piece together using two 15mm bolts and half-width M3 nuts, positioned diagonally opposite.
-Cut some sections of the acrylic rod to length and insert them into the holes for the blue and red LEDs.
-Finally, affix the heatsink to the full assembly through the gap in the cover.
+- Attach the PD-Stepper board to the aluminium spacer using the sticky heat transfer pad, and loosely place the cover piece on top.
+- Apply the outer piece to the back of the PD-Stepper board so that the spring terminals make contact with the power and NTC pads.
+- Screw together using two 15mm countersunk bolts.
+- Cut sections of the acrylic rod to use as light guides, and push them gently into the holes for the blue and red LEDs.
+- Finally, affix the heatsink to the full assembly through the gap in the cover.

 ![PCB Assembly](images/PXL_20250329_152729706.MP.webp)